 One of the very first steps one undertakes when developing a residential curriculum is crafting an educational priority.
 An educational priority is the basis upon which all other goals and outcomes are derived.
 Based in the mission, context, and values of your institution, an educational priority should provide a broad statement about what your division or department aims to teach.
 In many ways, the educational priority statement serves as a sort of “mission” for your curriculum–a short, bite-sized statement (or very brief paragraph) about what the curriculum is about and what students will learn.

 In developing a residential curriculum, one of the first tasks a residence life department undertakes is the establishment of an educational priority.
 An educational priority is summative statement of what students will learn by their participation in a curriculum.
 An educational priority is broad, informed by research and theory, and contextualized to an individual campus and student population.
 A priority can be used as a measure to determine if a curriculum is successful in achieving its educational aims, and it provides a goal towards which students can reach.

 One of the first steps in implementing a curricular approach in the residence halls is to articulate an educational priority.
 Educational priorities are written statements, typically 1-3 sentences, that describe the overall mission or objective of a curriculum.
 These priorities should be grounded in research and scholarship as well as the institutional context of the department or division implementing the curriculum.
 Below you will find examples of different educational priority statements from a number of institutions.
-These were collected through a public web search and compiled here for easy reference….
-Read More
+These were collected through a public web search and compiled here for easy reference.
+Because of… Read More